 Below is the list of ingredients found commonly in hair care, which you should strictly avoid.

 The Hair Care Devils

 Found in 90% self care beauty products.
 It is a surfactant that causes foaming.
 Sulfates like SLS which are converted into SLES, a less harsher version, have a common contaminant of 1,4 dioxane, which converts it into a carcinogen.
-Some sulfates to look out for Sodium Lauryl Sulfate (SLS), Sodium Laureth Sulfate (It’s so evil, there are actually 2 of them) (SLES), Sodium Laureth-8 Sulfate, Lauryl Ether Sulfate, Sodium Myreth Sulfate, SLS, SLES, Ammonium Lauryl Sulfate, Ammonium Laureth Sulfate
+Some sulfates to look out for Sodium Lauryl Sulfate (SLS), Sodium Laureth Sulfate (It’s so evil, there are actually 2 of them) (SLES), Sodium Laureth-8 Sulfate, Lauryl Ether Sulfate, Sodium Myreth Sulfate, SLS, SLES, Ammonium Lauryl Sulfate, Ammonium Laureth Sulfate.

 Used to prevent bacterial contamination, very commonly used in wet products to increase shelf life.

-It is known to cause skin irritation and is suspected to be a possible carcinogenic
+It is known to cause skin irritation.

 A probable human carcinogen found in most hair care products.
-It can cause toxicity and asthma if inhaled
+It can cause toxicity and asthma if inhaled.

 A cluster of harmful chemicals used in 100s to increase the flexibility and softness of harmful plastics.
 You can identify them as ‘dimethyl phthalate’ on labels.
-They are often found in hair spray and artificial fragrances and are known to damage liver, kidneys and reproductive systems.
+They are often found in hair spray and artificial fragrances and are known to damage liver, kidneys, and reproductive systems.

 It might not make it to the ingredients list often, but if your hair care bottle does not mention that it is using natural (preferably IFRA certified) fragrances, and has a strong pleasant fragrance, be mindful of its presence.

 The icons you should look out for and favour: